raboof/akka-http-backpressure/README.md

 # reactive-streams-demo

-This repo contains all the resources associated with the Reactive Streams talk I gave at JVMCON in 2018.
+This repo contains all the resources associated with my Reactive Streams talk.

+There is a Scala and a Java version of the slides for this talk.
+The Scala version can be found at https://raboof.github.io/akka-http-backpressure/.

 ## Generating